fpinvidio/newsfeat/README.md

         return "{success: true}"
     return "{success: false}"

+@app.route('/news/<string:id>/dislike', methods=['POST'])
+def dislike_news(id):
     """
         POST Route used for disliking an article.
 An id param is used for specifying the article and a user_id param is for identifying the user.
     """
-@app.route('/news/<string:id>/dislike', methods=['POST'])
-def dislike_news(id):
-    client = MongoClient('mongodb://newsfeat:N3usF3at@ds043062.mlab.com:43062/newsfeat')
+    client = MongoClient(constants.MONGODB_CLIENT)
-    #client = MongoClient()
     db = client.newsfeat
     news = db.news
     article = news.find_one({'_id': ObjectId(id)})